emqx/blog/en/201909/emqx-rule-engine-series-storing-messages-to-cassandra-database.md

 ### Create a resource

-Open the EMQ X Dashboard, go to the **Resources** page of the left menu, click the **New** button, select the Cassandra resource type to create:
+Open the EMQX Dashboard, go to the **Resources** page of the left menu, click the **New** button, select the Cassandra resource type to create:

 ![cassrescreate2x.jpg](https://static.emqx.net/images/4b22f6ad34e1d1fccf392bb7f5d2d64b.jpg)

-The network environment of the nodes in the EMQ X cluster may be different.
+The network environment of the nodes in the EMQX cluster may be different.
 After the resources are created successfully, click the **Status button ** in the list to check the connection status of each node.
 If the resources on the node are unavailable, check whether the configuration is correct and the network connectivity is correct, and click the **Reconnect** button to manually reconnect.

 ![cassresstatus2x.jpg](https://static.emqx.net/images/45a380b895ca101d9dd722eccba84306.jpg)